Engineering-Research-and-Development/iotagent-opcua/docs/opc_ua_agent_tutorial.md

 In order to fully understand how the OPC UA IotAgent can be used in a real environment you probably need some further information  on the initialization/configuration stage, i.e. where the link between the Agent and the machinery is established.

-These information are available in the [User & Programmer](https://iotagent-opcua.readthedocs.io/en/latest/user_and_programmers_manual/index.html) section
+These information are available in the [User & Programmer Manual](https://iotagent-opcua.readthedocs.io/en/latest/user_and_programmers_manual/index.html) section

 ## Appendices